-We provide marine fuel logistic services through 34 ports in the Asia Pacific, including two ports in South Korea, 20 ports in the PRC, one port in Taiwan, one port in Hong Kong, five ports in Malaysia, one port in Singapore, two ports in the Philippines, and two ports in Thailand, and we would be adversely affected by changes in regulations in the countries and regions where our suppliers and customers are registered.
+We provide marine fuel logistic services through 33 ports in the Asia Pacific, including South Korea, PRC, Taiwan, Hong Kong, Malaysia and Singapore, and we would be adversely affected by changes in regulations in the countries and regions where our suppliers and customers are registered.
 If the relevant governmental departments or organizations release new laws and regulations for the industries in their countries or regions where our suppliers and customers operate, various permits and/or licenses need to be granted and maintained upon their compliance with, amongst others, the applicable criteria set by the relevant governmental departments or organizations.
 Such criteria may include continued compliance with certain financial, technical and management requirements and the standards of compliance required thereto may change from time to time and we may be required to suspend our operations and may not be able to deliver vessel refueling services due to the inability of our suppliers and customers to obtain and maintain the relevant permits and/or licenses.
 There are circumstances which are out of our control may affect our suppliers and customers' ability to obtain and/or maintain such permits and/or licenses or lead to a suspension or demotion of such permits, licenses and/or qualifications.